Policy Gradient in Partially Observable Environments: Approximation and Convergence: Trust Region Policy Optimization

-As it is interpreted, for deeper parts in the episode, we make the clipping softer and allow for larger changes in policy space.
-This means, we are more restricted at the beginning of trajectories compared to the end of trajectories.
+As it is interpreted, for deeper parts in an episode, we make the clipping softer and allow for larger changes in policy space.
+This means we are more restricted at the beginning of trajectories compared to the end of trajectories.
 The choice of $\gamma$ and $\alpha$ are critical here.
-In practical implementation of RL algorithm, as also theoretically suggested by \citet{jiang2015dependence,lipton2016combating} we usually choose discount factors smaller than the one for depicted in the problem.
-Therefore, the discount factor we use in practice is much smaller than the true one specially when we deploy function approximation.
-Therefore, instead of keeping $\gamma^{h}$ in Eq.~\ref{eq:clipping}, since the true $\gamma$ in practice is unknown and can be arbitrary close to $1$, we substitute it with a maximum value;
+In practical implementations of \RL algorithms, as also theoretically suggested by \citet{jiang2015dependence,lipton2016combating}, we usually choose discount factors smaller than the one depicted in the problem.
+Therefore, the discount factor that we use in practice is smaller than the true one, especially when we deploy function approximation.
+Therefore, instead of keeping $\gamma^{h}$ in Eq.~\ref{eq:clipping}, since the true $\gamma$ in practice is unknown and can be arbitrary close to $1$, we substitute it with a maximum value: